rafatower/curriculum/03-javascript/1. Basic programming and devtools/6. Class + objects/README.md

 An object-based language gives us the ability to define objects like javascript.

-Remenber the main different between function and object is that object represent one entity.
+Remember the main different between function and object is that object represent one entity.
 A entity is one code fragment that has information, behavior and a representation the real world.